estelle/flexbox/draft/03_flexbox_items.md

 Items with the same ordinal group are laid out in the order they appear in the source document.
 This reordering is purely visual.
 Screen readers should read the document as it appeared in the source code.
 As a visual change, ordering flex items impacts the painting order of the page: the painting order of the flex items is the order in which they appear, as if they were reordered in the source document, which they aren't.

 Changing the layout with the `order` property has no effect on the tab order of the page.
 If the numbers in Figure ? were links, tabbing thru the links would go thru the links in the order of the source code, not in the order of the layout.
 While it might be intuitive that the link order in figure ? would be 1, 4, 7, 10, 3, 6, 9, 12, 2, 5, 8 and 11, tabbing through the links will actually take you in order from 1 through 12.

+While it may be easy and performant, do not use the `order` if you are making a meaningful changes.
+For example, if you are reversing directions on Google maps when getting directions, while it may be tempting to simply change the `order` of both the to and from directions, this will only create a  visual change and will be inaccessible to the screen reader and confusing to those navigating via keyboard.

 #### Tabbed navigation revisited